 Fixed Gear Frame Must Haves:

 You can find bicycle frames of all shapes and sizes just about everywhere you look.
-Unfortunately, not every frame is suitable for a fixed gear bike.
-Let's take a look at a couple 'must haves' for your cheap fixed gear bicycle frame.
+Unfortunately, not every frame is suitable for a fixed gear bike build.
+Pick the wrong configuration and your bike project just won't work.
+Seriously!

-- Your fixie frame needs to be large enough to accommodate standard wheels.
-In most cases you won't be able to use a BMX frame or anything too small, because the forks need to be able to hold 700c wheels (the standard common size these days).
+- Your fixie frame needs to be large enough to accommodate standard sized wheels.
+In most cases you won't be able to use a BMX frame or anything too small, because the forks need to be able to hold 700c wheels (the standard and common size these days).

-State Bicycle Co: A Cheap Fixed Gear Frame In Many Colours
+State Bicycle Co: A Cheap Fixed Gear Frame in Many Colours

 Like their wheels, I highly recommend these State Bicycle Co. frames for your cheap fixie build.
 With a price under $200 they are a great value.